 iDesign’s plastic-based shower curtain is a better option than regular vinyl curtains and many plastics-based options.
 It is safer and far less toxic.

-Showers hold personal spaces that should not just be private but also be safe.
+Showers hold personal spaces that should not just be private but also safe.
 Brands make most traditional shower curtains with PVC, which is not great for the environment or you.

 These recommendations offer some insight that can help make choosing a sustainable shower curtain easier.